Convex-Dev/design/cad/errors.md

 ### `:FUNDS`

-A `:FUNDS` Error SHOULD be returned when an operation is attempted that fails because an Account has insufficient balance of Convex Coins (or another digital asset) to afford the operation.
+A `:FUNDS` Error SHOULD be thrown when an operation is attempted that fails because an Account has insufficient balance of Convex Coins (or another digital asset) to afford the operation.

 ### `:MEMORY`

-A `:MEMORY` Error SHOULD be returned when an operation is attempted that fails because an Account has insufficient Memory Allowance to complete the operation.
+A `:MEMORY` Error SHOULD be thrown when an operation is attempted that fails because an Account has insufficient Memory Allowance to complete the operation.

 ### `:JUICE`

-A `:JUICE` Error SHOULD be returned if the `*origin*` Account of the currently executing code has insufficent Convex Coin balance to pay the required Juice costs.
+A `:JUICE` Error SHOULD be thrown if the `*origin*` Account of the currently executing code has insufficent Convex Coin balance to pay the required Juice costs.
 User code MAY return this Error to indicate that an infeasibly expensive operation was attempted.

 ### `:UNDECLARED`

-An `:UNDECLARED` Error SHOULD be returned whenever an attempt is made to lookup a Symbol in an Account's Environment that is not defined.
+An `:UNDECLARED` Error SHOULD be thrown whenever an attempt is made to lookup a Symbol in an Account's Environment that is not defined.

 ## CVM Behaviour